manuGil/online-core/docs/source/visualisation.rst

    **Question.**
    Examining the topographic map you created in the previous task.
 What problems did you encounter during the map-making process?

-.. sectionauthor:: Barend Köbben & Andre Mano Da Silva
+.. sectionauthor:: Barend Köbben, André da Silva Mano & Manuel Garcia Alvarez